mamedev/mame/src/lib/netlist/FAQ.md

 ### Is there are JFET model?

 No, there is currently no JFET model in netlist.
-They are close to mosfets so you may try a generic n-mosfet with a negative trigger voltage.
+They are close to depletion mode MOSFETs with very low gate capacitance so you may try a generic n-mosfet with a negative trigger voltage.
 Example:

 	MOSFET(Q21, "NMOS(VTO=-1.0)")